This guide explains how email warm-up improves deliverability and shows how to set it up using Snovio’s recommended settings.

 - 2 weeks: reactivate account after a pause; improve the deliverability of accounts with issues

 Both new and existing email accounts should be warmed up.
-In the settings, choose an auto warm-up strategy based on your account and goals.
+In the warm-up settings, choose a strategy based on your account.

 For new accounts, use Progressive warm-up strategy: